dinocata/rxswift-mvvm-demo/README.md

 A simple and clean demo project written in RxSwift for MVVM and coordinator pattern, which utilizes dependency injection using <a href="https://github.com/Swinject/Swinject">Swinject</a>.

 <h3>TODO</h3>
+-Refactor architecture to be less dependent on specific implementation

 -Split project structure into following modules (subject to change):